Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Numerical experiments

 \section{Numerical experiments}

-In this section, numerical experiments are conducted to compare the efficiency of two unbiased MLMC methods and a biased MLMC method for three models.
-To handle the curse of dimensionality, we propose to use low-dimensional summary statistics instead of the full data.
+In this section, numerical experiments compare the performance of two unbiased MLMC methods and a biased MLMC method for three models.
+To handle high-dimensional datasets, it is common to use informative low-dimensional summary statistics of the datasets instead.
 However, this introduces additional bias, as detailed in \cite{fearnhead2012constructing}.
 In this paper, we do not look into the effects of using summary statistics for SNPE methods.
 We refer to Fearnhead and Prangle \cite{fearnhead2012constructing} for a semi-automatic method of constructing summary statistics in the context of ABC.

-\textbf{A toy example.} Two-moon model was studied in Greenberg et al. \cite{apt}.
-For a given parameter $\theta\in \mathbb{R}^2$, the Two-moon simulator generates observations $x\in \mathbb{R}$ via
+\textbf{A toy example.} Two-Moon model was studied in Greenberg et al. \cite{apt}.
+For a given parameter $\theta\in \mathbb{R}^2$, the Two-Moon simulator generates observations $x\in \mathbb{R}^2$ via

 The intermediate variables $p$ follow a single crescent-shaped distribution, which is then shifted and rotated around the origin based on the parameter values of $\theta$.
 The absolute value $|\theta_1+\theta_2|$ contributes to the emergence of a second crescent in the posterior distribution.
 We choose a uniform prior over the square $[-1,1]^2$ to perform the inference.
+The observation for this task is $x_o=(0,0)$ following \cite{apt}, the ground truth parameters are $\theta^*=(0.2475,0.2475).$